Conny Waters - AncientPages.com - Have you indulge in gossiping and talking badly behind peoples' back?

 Did Captain Robert Jenkins’ Ear Start A War That Lasted 9 Years?

 Herostratic Fame Relates To Herostratus Who Burned The Beautiful Temple Of Artemis To Become Famous

 More Fascinating Ancient History Facts

-Look closely at the Mask of Shame at the first image to the left, and and you will find an unusual nose.
+Look closely at the Mask of Shame at the first image to the left, and you will find an unusual nose.

-It was deliberately crafted to look like a pig's snout because the whole the point was to demonstrate to others that the wearer acted like a pig.
+It was deliberately crafted to look like a pig's snout because the whole point was to demonstrate to others that the wearer acted like a pig.

 However, to what extent these controversial methods were successful - that we cannot tell you.

 Written by Conny Waters – AncientPages.com Staff Writer